tw93/Pake/README_EN.md

 | <kbd>⌘</kbd> + <kbd>=</kbd> | <kbd>Ctrl</kbd> + <kbd>=</kbd> | Zoom in the Page              |
 | <kbd>⌘</kbd> + <kbd>0</kbd> | <kbd>Ctrl</kbd> + <kbd>0</kbd> | Reset the page zoom           |

-In addition, it supports double clicking the head to switch to full screen, and dragging the head to move the window
+In addition, it supports double clicking the head to switch to full screen, and dragging the head to move the window.

 ## Development